ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

   - More common in Linux environments, but Windows shops may have quite a collection of powershell as well
 - Example areas
   - Maintenance windows - probably common processes that are manually can be error prone due to human need
-  - Pagable events - is there a common "page" and a set of actions to resolve (look at X items and perform Y actions)
+  - Page-able events - is there a common "page" and a set of actions to resolve (look at X items and perform Y actions)

 <!--v-->
 ## Step 1: Scripts